-Other liabilities primarily consist of the derivative interest expense liability, liability for employee benefits, pending security settlements, unearned income and remittances and items not allocated.
+Other liabilities primarily consist of the derivative interest expense liability, remittances and items not allocated, amounts withheld, other miscellaneous liabilities, liabilities for employee benefits and accrued separate account transfers.

 bb.
 Premium and related expense recognition

 Life insurance premium revenue is generally recognized annually on the anniversary date of the policy.
 However, premium for flexible products, primarily universal life and variable universal life contracts, is recognized as revenue when received.
 Annuity premium is recognized as revenue when received.
 Disability income and LTC premium is recognized as revenue when due.